RansomHouse: Bug bounty hunters gone rogue?

 RansomHouse’s unusual approach to data extortion

-How the group breaches the target companies is known at this time, but they profess they do not to encrypt organizations’ data, just steal it and promise to delete it if they get paid.
+How the group breaches the target companies is not known at this time, but they profess they do not to encrypt organizations’ data, just steal it and promise to delete it if they get paid.
 If they victim doesn’t pay up, they either attempt to sell the stolen data or, if no one is interested in buying, to leak it online for everyone to see.

 “The no-encryption approach is a technique we have seen on the rise lately, although its effect is not always what the threat groups might hope for,” the researchers told Help Net Security.